 - kube-system - This namespace is where core resources exist, such as network features like DNS and proxy, or the Kubernetes dashboard.
 You typically don't deploy your own applications into this namespace.

-- kube-public - This namespace is typically not used, but can be used for resources to be visible across the whole cluster, and can viewed by any users.
+- kube-public - This namespace is typically not used, but can be used for resources to be visible across the whole cluster, and can be viewed by any user.

 For more information, see Kubernetes namespaces.